nus-cs2103/website-base/admin/tp-pe-fragment.md

      * **but not bug type** -- for this purpose, consider all bug types as equal. {{ bullet_x_red }}
 1. **Delete the remaining bug reports** using CATcher.
    * What if I deleted a bug that I intended to keep?
 When you 'delete' a bug using CATcher, the corresponding issue is closed (but not deleted) in GitHub issue tracker.
 So, the deleting can be reversed by going to GitHub and re-opening that issue.
    * What if I keep more than 7 bugs?
-In that case, we'll be taking the 7 bugs with the highest severity.
-When choosing between two bugs with same severity, we will be taking the bug that was created earlier.
+In that case, we take the 7 bugs with the highest severity.
+When choosing between two bugs with same severity, we take the bug that was created earlier (i.e., the one with a lower issue number).

 ------------------------------------------------------------------------------------ {.thick-2 .border-success}